greim/ng-falcor/readme.md

 Alternatively, copy the [UMD](https://github.com/umdjs/umd) file `dist/ng-falcor.js` in this repo and put it wherever you want.

+## Experimental!

+This lib is pre-1.0 and likely have breaking changes before hitting 1.0, especially as Falcor (which is also pre 1.0) continues to evolve.

 ## How does it work?

 See the [Falcor website](https://netflix.github.io/falcor/) for how Falcor works.
 This lib provides an Angular factory that wraps a Falcor model and exposes it to your logic and templates.
 Subsequently, Angular bindings operate against a single source of truth consisting of a Falcor model containing all your application data.
 From then on, it's simply a matter of manipulating the JSON graph via the model.

-**Note:** this lib is pre-1.0.
-Pending any feedback and/or lessons learned it may change substantially before hitting 1.0.

 ## API